How Much Should You Pay For a New Home?

 The truth is, though, your mortgage is just one piece of the puzzle when deciding how much to spend on a home.
 To figure out what you can realistically afford, you need to understand all of your potential housing costs, including what may seem like unexpected costs that crop up when you own a property.
 That way, you can truly prepare for how much money it will take to cover your expenses as a homeowner.

-So, are you in the club of those who are wondering, “How much home can I afford?”
-Then read on for four important tips to help determine whether a home will suit your budget.
+So, there’s a good chance you’re a member of the club whose members are wondering, “How much home can I afford?”
+Read on for four important tips to help determine whether a home will suit your budget.
 Given how big an expense homeownership can be, you will likely want to be well armed with information before you start hitting the open houses and making bids.

 1. Calculate Potential Housing Costs